 If you wish to give us personal information about another person, please speak to us to ensure that you are legally entitled to give us the information and for advice on whether you need to inform that person.

 Sharing your personal data

 A number of third parties may have access to your personal information or we may share or send it to them.
+In order for us to provide our services to you certain third parties may also collect personal data about you on our behalf.
 This includes:

 - Suppliers, bound by obligations of confidentiality, who provide goods, services and professional advice to us to help us run our businesses